apchavan/go-search-docker-hub-image/README.md

 **Note**:

-- [Docker](https://www.docker.com/) must be installed & running to use this application, because it uses [official Docker Engine SDK](https://docs.docker.com/engine/api/sdk/) for Go to communicate with the Docker Daemon.
+- [Docker](https://www.docker.com/) must be installed & running to use this application, because it uses [official Docker Engine's Go SDK](https://docs.docker.com/engine/api/sdk/) to communicate with the Docker Daemon.